 A Direct unsubsidized loan is NOT based on a student's financial need.
 It is a low-interest loan that requires students to pay interest that accumulates on the loan while they attend school and during approved deferment periods.
 A student may choose to have the interest capitalized on the loan rather than make interest payments during these periods.
 In most cases, students have up to 10 years to repay an unsubsidized loan.
 On the back of this guide is a sample capitalization chart for an unsubsidized loan.
+Capitalization occurs when unpaid interest is added to the principal amount of your student loan.
 Contact your lender for details about capitalization methods and requirements for interest payments.
 The formula used to determine the loan amount is as follows: